parksw3/epidist-paper/_targets.md

 Starting with the naive continuous model and then gradually adding complexity to adjust for censoring to dates and right truncation.

-*TODO: Add dynamic model and work out how to process in the same control flow as used below.
-We may be able to integrate into a `brms` model by making incidence wide (i.e having the related incidence as features for every observation or by passing incidence as additional data and then having a look up location for each observation).
-Its not clear to me putting effort into this makes sense?*

 ``` r
 models <- list(
   "Naive" = quote(naive_delay),